-Students are strongly encouraged to lock dorm rooms at all times.
+Students are required to always lock dorm rooms.
 If a student is accidentally locked out of their room, SJC public safety personnel will grant them admittance after checking their official room assignment and photo identification.
 Students who lose their room keys should report the loss to the Student Housing Coordinator.